-- Never drive with your foot resting on the clutch pedal, or try to hold the vehicle on a hill with the clutch pedal partially engaged, as this will cause abnormal wear on the clutch. - Failure to press the clutch pedal fully to the floor may cause increased shift efforts, and may result in damage to the clutch and transmission. - Do not rest your hand on the shift lever while driving, as this may result in transmission damage. - Do not attempt to shift the transmission if the rear wheels are spinning due to loss of traction.
+• Failure to press the clutch pedal fully to the floor may cause increased shift efforts, and may result in damage to the clutch and transmission.

+• Do not rest your hand on the shift lever while driving, as this may result in transmission damage.

+• Do not attempt to shift the transmission if the rear wheels are spinning due to loss of traction.
 Damage to the transmission may occur.

-Be sure the transmission is in first gear when moving forward from a standing position.
+Ensure the transmission is in first gear when moving forward from a standing position.